ericmconnelly/2013-08-self-assessments-week-02/README.md

   * Using your definitions, write code needed to build & save a new user

+## Recursion
+* Write a function that accepts a DOM element as input and returns whether or not the element contains five or more `div` elements.

 ## Recursion - 15 minutes
   * Print every number in an array of numbers, using recursion, not loops.